Solid foods: why babies need them

 If solid food replaces breastmilk and/or infant formula too quickly, babies can miss out on important nutrition.
 If you have any concerns about your baby’s feeds or weight, talk to your midwife, child and family health nurse, lactation consultant or GP.

-Once your baby has reached 6 months, you can start to offer baby cooled, boiled water in a cup at mealtimes and at other times during the day.
-This is so your baby can practise drinking from a cup, but baby still doesn’t really need fluids other than breastmilk or formula at this age.
+Once your baby has reached 6 months, you can start to offer your baby cooled, boiled water in a cup at mealtimes and at other times during the day.
+This is so your baby can practise drinking from a cup, but your baby still doesn’t really need fluids other than breastmilk or formula at this age.

 Foods and drinks to avoid while introducing solids

-There are some foods to avoid until your baby is a certain age:
+There are foods to avoid until your baby is a certain age:

 - Honey until 12 months – this is to avoid the risk of infant botulism.

 - Raw or runny eggs and foods containing raw eggs like home-made mayonnaise until 12 months – bacteria in raw eggs can be harmful to babies.

-There are some drinks to avoid until your baby is a certain age:
+There are drinks to avoid until your baby is a certain age:

-- pasteurised full-fat cow’s milk as a main drink until 12 months
+- Pasteurised full-fat cow’s milk – your baby can have this as a main drink only after 12 months.

-- dairy alternatives like soy, goat’s, sheep’s, rice, oat, almond and coconut milk until 2 years, unless your GP or child and family health nurse has recommended these for a particular reason
+- Dairy alternatives like soy, goat’s, sheep’s, rice, oat, almond and coconut milk – avoid these until 2 years, unless your GP or child and family health nurse has recommended them for a particular reason.

-- tea, coffee or sugar-sweetened drinks at all ages
+- Tea, coffee or sugar-sweetened drinks – avoid these at all ages because of their caffeine and sugar content.

 Your baby doesn’t need added salt or sugar.
-Processed or packaged foods with high levels of fat, sugar and/or salt aren’t good for babies and children.
+Processed or packaged foods with high levels of fat, sugar or salt aren’t good for babies and children.
 These foods include cakes, biscuits, chips and fried foods.

 Food allergy and introducing solids

 Introducing allergenic foods early can reduce the risk of your child developing food allergy.
-Allergenic foods are foods that might cause allergies.
+Allergenic foods are foods that might trigger the immune system to react and produce mild to severe allergic symptoms.

-All babies, including babies with a high allergy risk, should try solid foods that might cause allergies from around 6 months of age.
-These foods include well-cooked egg, peanut butter and other nut butters, wheat (from wheat-based breads, cereals and pasta) and cow’s milk (but not as a main drink).
+All babies, including babies with a high allergy risk, should try solid foods that might trigger allergies from around 6 months of age.
+These foods include: